authenticket2023/authenticket/README.md

 ### backend
 - cd to 'authenticket/backend' => port 8080
-  - Generate jar file : `mvn clean install`  => this will build spring boot application into jar
+  - Generate jar file : `mvn clean install`  => this compile your Java source code, run tests, and package the application into a JAR file located in the target directory.
-  - Build the image : `docker build -t authenticket-backend .` => name of the jar file need match in the Dockerfile
+  - Running the created jar file: `java -jar target/AuthenTicket-0.0.1-SNAPSHOT.jar` => this runs the built jar JAR file
-  - Run the image : `docker run -dp 127.0.0.1:8080:8080 authenticket-backend`

 ### facial
 - To run this locally is very troublesome, as need to install a lot of dependencies, as the faceapi.js is running on top of tensorflow